Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

 Constraints / bounds in guards for stability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This part of the report for nonlinear programs (NLPs).
+This part of the report is for nonlinear programs (NLPs).

 When we’re trying to reduce the constraint set, for an NLP there may be constraints that when missing cause the solver to fail in some catastrophic fashion.
 In this implementation this is interpreted as failing to get a `results`